 The Na/K ratio is intimately linked to your adrenal gland function.
 It manages the balance between aldosterone (mineralocorticoid/pro-inflammatory) and cortisone (glucocorticoid/anti-inflammatory) secretion.
 This ratio also regulates your cell’s electrical potential.

-What can I see on a hair analysis?
+What can I see on a Hair Analysis?

-So many clues can be found on your hair analysis test results to help me design a supplement and dietary recommendation to correct this imbalance and more.
+So many clues can be found in your hair analysis test results to help me design a supplement and dietary recommendation to correct this imbalance and more.
 It often correlates to symptoms and gives me direction instead of guessing or trying to stomp one issue at a time.
-Here’s what it can tell me:

-A low sodium/potassium ratio is indicative of excessive glucocorticoid (sugar metabolism) production and when it becomes out of balance with mineralocorticoid (salt and water balance) hormones an individual can develop a sensitivity to the ingestion of sugar and simple carbohydrates occurs.
+Low sodium to potassium ratio is indicative of excessive glucocorticoid (sugar metabolism) production and when it becomes out of balance with mineralocorticoid (salt and water balance) hormones an individual can develop a sensitivity to the ingestion of sugar and simple carbohydrates occurs.
 It also makes it harder for the body to deal with stress.
 If the ratio is low it is indicative of inflammation, allergies, digestive issues, adrenal fatigue, kidney or liver dysfunction, inflammation, muscle loss, joint pain, joint degeneration, and a deficiency of hydrochloric stomach acid.

-When a Na/K ratio is high it indicates a greater secretion of aldosterone (pro-inflammatory) that is controlled by sodium rather than cortisol (anti-inflammatory) that is controlled by potassium.
+When a Na/K ratio is high it indicates a greater secretion of aldosterone (pro-inflammatory) which is controlled by sodium rather than cortisol (anti-inflammatory) which is controlled by potassium.
 If the ratio is high it can be linked to allergies, asthma, and kidney or liver problems.